 Nanda Kambhatla is a Senior Technical Staff Member and the senior manager for the Knowledge Engineering Services department at IBM Research - India (aka IRL).
 This department is focused on technologies for acquiring, representing, retrieving and delivering knowledge to individuals and organizations and developing new products and offerings based on these technologies.
 Nanda leads a global research team that is driving innovations based on the Watson technology.

-Nanda Kambhatla has nearly two decades of research experience in the areas of Natural Language Processing (NLP), text mining, information extraction, dialog systems, and machine learning.
+Nanda has over two decades of research experience in the areas of Natural Language Processing (NLP), text mining, information extraction, dialog systems, and machine learning.
 He holds 7 U.S patents and has authored over 40 publications in books, journals, and conferences in these areas.
 Nanda holds a B.Tech in Computer Science and Engineering from the Institute of Technology, Benaras Hindu University, India, and a Ph.D in Computer Science and Engineering from the Oregon Graduate Institute of Science & Technology, Oregon, USA.

 Earlier in his career, Nanda has worked on natural language web-based and spoken dialog systems at IBM.
 Before joining IBM, he has worked on information retrieval and filtering algorithms as a senior research scientist at WiseWire Corporation, Pittsburgh and on image compression algorithms while working as a postdoctoral fellow under Prof. Simon Haykin at McMaster University, Canada.
 Nanda's research interests are focused on NLP and technology solutions for creating, storing, searching, and processing large volumes of unstructured data (text, audio, video, etc.) and specifically on applications of statistical learning algorithms to these tasks.